Netcracker/qubership-opensearch/documentation/installation-guide/README.md

   These labels are generated automatically when you use the `pv-creator` utility to create them.
   You can specify the `persistence.persistentVolumes` parameter for `master` and `data` to use pre-created persistent volumes with other naming rules.

-* If you install OpenSearch service on OpenSearch service you need to execute steps from [Migrate from Elasticsearch Service](#migration-from-elasticsearch-service).
+* If you install OpenSearch service on OpenDistro Elasticsearch service you need to execute steps from [Migration from OpenDistro Elasticsearch](#migration-from-opendistro-elasticsearch).

 # Installation modes